Maybe We Should Be Problem Managers

 What is that job?
 Finding, filtering and prioritizing problems.

 It’s why product managers visit prospects.
 Not to help close deals or demo the product, but to listen for problems, capture how potential clients talk about their challenges and refine their product positioning.

 It’s also why product managers analyze wins and losses; they interview recent buyers and identify problems in how their products are marketed and sold.

 And it’s why they visit existing customers: They want to interview and observe real people doing real work that helps them identify real problems they can solve.

-That’s why Market Problems is the first box in the Pragmatic Marketing Framework.
+That’s why Market Problems is the first box in the Pragmatic Institute Framework.